Here Peter Hanley looks at small business marketing strategies and how you can elevate your business without spending a whole heap of money.

 millionaire almost overnight with a Fit body idea.

-New Restaurant opened close by after a change of owner.
+New Restaurant opened close by after a change of ownership.
 It had a really bad past and failed to attract a client base so they changed the theme completely.
 From day one an instant hit, When I asked the owner how come the dramatic change he said FACEBOOK.

 The winning shop by far posts on Facebook about 3-5 times every day.